tablescapearrangements/tablescapearrangements/README.md

 - Hi, I’m @tablescapearrangements
 - I’m interested in making your life fun, exciting, and easy!
-- We are looking to collaborate on your speciel day!
+- What is our goal?
+We are looking to collaborate on your speciel day!
--  How to reach me ... find us on Instagram!
+-  How to reach us?
+Find us on Instagram!
 - ⚡ Fun fact: ...
 We started this business after going through lots of wedding planning ourselves, we knew their had to be a way to make everyones
 -  event planning so much easier so that you never miss the best options!